lisalindqvist95/proj2/README.md

 [View live project here](https://lisalindqvist95.github.io/proj2/)
 # Crystal Universe
 ## About
 Crystal Universe is a site with fun but silly features to entertain the user.
 The site is targeted towards anyone who enjoys fortune telling in popular culture like tarot readings, fortune cookies or magic 8-balls.
 This idea is based on the popularity of similar filters on TikTok where the user can receive a randomized answer, letter or number as well as the rise of tarot readers on social media.
 The site contains features where the user can ask a yes- or no question and get an answer, receive a lucky number, receive a message or play a game of dice.
-The website is fully responsive so that the user can use it on their phone, tablet or computer.

 ![Responsive Mockup](https://github.com/lisalindqvist95/proj2/blob/main/media/mockup.png)